-Were the Gospels written too long after Jesus?
+Were the Gospels written too long after and were the gospel writers not eyewitnesses to Jesus

-There have been several people who have said that the time between Jesus′ death and resurrection, and when the New Testament was written is a long time.
+There have been several people who have said that the time between Jesus′ death and resurrection and when the New Testament was written was just too long – it allowed exaggerations and false claims to come in.

 Donald Campbell is known for breaking world speed records: